Tokyo Night Photos: 15 Magical Faces of Japan’s Capital After Sunset

 Tokyo’s red-light and entertainment district of Kabukichō continues to suffer from a negative image, no thanks to aggressive touts and notorious scams.
 However, if you know when to go and what to ignore, the dazzling neon-lit alleys could be a most colorful Tokyo night excursion.
 It is also a great introduction to the Japanese concept of Ukiyo.
 Not the art-style but the Japanese transcendent world of make-belief joy.

 11. The Romantic

 Coming back to illuminations, you don’t need to wait for the year's end to feel festive or romantic in Tokyo.
 The Odaiba Beachside (Odaiba Kaihin Koen) is adorned with festive decorations throughout the year, the showpiece of which is an immense Christmas tree.
 Here, Christmas is permanent.
-The same goes for love as well.
+The same goes for romance and love as well.